webdevelopers-eu/z-template/README.md

 </html>
 ```

-Now you can use add the `z-var="PROPERTY TARGET"` attribute to the element.
+Now you can add the `z-var="PROPERTY TARGET"` attribute to the element.
 The
 `TARGET` is usually `.` (dot) for inserting variable as element's text
 content or `@ATTR_NAME` to insert variable into named attribute on the
 element.
 You can specify more actions separated by comma.